Umercia/rsf/README.md

 ## rsf

-`rsf` is a package that provides function to make some basic manipulation on wind ressource file (*.rsf).
-It also provides some plot function to visualise inputs and outputs.
+`rsf` package provides functions to make some basic manipulation on wind ressource file (*.rsf) and some plot functions to visualise inputs and outputs.

 ## Install from Github using R: